Medically reviewed by Drugs.com. Last updated on Sep 3, 2022.

 - Frequent exposure to germs.
 School-age children are in close contact with their peers and frequently exposed to viruses or bacteria that can cause tonsillitis.

 Inflammation or swelling of the tonsils from frequent or ongoing (chronic) tonsillitis can cause complications such as:

 - Disrupted breathing during sleep (obstructive sleep apnea)

 - Infection that spreads deep into surrounding tissue (tonsillar cellulitis)

 - Infection that results in a collection of pus behind a tonsil (peritonsillar abscess)

-- Rheumatic fever, an inflammatory disorder that affects the heart, joints and other tissues
+- Rheumatic fever, a serious inflammatory condition that can affect the heart, joints, nervous system and skin

 The germs that cause viral and bacterial tonsillitis are contagious.
 Therefore, the best prevention is to practice good hygiene.
 Teach your child to:

 - Wash his or her hands thoroughly and frequently, especially after using the toilet and before eating

 - Avoid sharing food, drinking glasses, water bottles or utensils